Lift How You Want to Lift

 The Canadian Powerlifting Federation offers you the lifter a choice in how you want to lift and who you want to compete against.

 The CPF offers Raw (bare knees), Classic Raw (knee wraps or knee sleeves) and Equipped (single ply and multiply) categories in the open class.
 Most regional or local meets are open meets.
 The Pro category at the Nationals is an open meet.

-Raw – means only a lifting belt and a singlet lifting suit are allowed, no knee sleeves or wraps and no elbow sleeves.
-Wrist wraps are allowed.
+Raw – means only a lifting belt and a singlet are allowed, no knee wraps and no elbow sleeves.
 You must wear underwear that is a brief or boxer.
 Legs of the underwear garment cannot extend down the leg and at no time can they extend pass the end of the leg of the singlet.

 The basic specifications for the type of lifting equipment a lifter may wear are as follows: